 4 Typically, if the overall returns of an asset class exceed inflation, the asset class is considered an inflation hedge.
 Commercial real estate net operating income (NOI) has historically provided overall returns that have exceeded inflation.
 There is no guarantee, however, that a non-traded REIT can generate the overall returns needed to outpace inflation.

-9 Source: CoStar Portfolio Strategy, 4Q 2016.
+9 Source: CoStar Portfolio Strategy, 4Q2018.
 Data represents all office, retail and industrial properties available in the CoStar database.

 11 Source: 2016 Institutional Real Estate Allocations Monitor.
 Institutional investors often invest on substantially different terms and conditions than individual investors, which may include lower fees, expenses or leverage.

-13 Source: CalPERS, Allocation & Market Value by Asset Class as of June 30, 2016; The University of Texas Investment Management Company (UTIMCO), 2016 Annual Report, Permanent University Fund and the General Endowment Fund Asset Allocation as of December 31, 2016; Dallas Police & Fire Pension System Investment Summary as of December 31, 2016; PSP Investments Asset Mix as of March 31, 2016.
+13 Source: CalPERS, Allocation & Market Value by Asset Class as of August 31, 2018; The University of Texas Investment Management Company (UTIMCO), 2018 Annual Report, Permanent University Fund and the General Endowment Fund Asset Allocation as of December 31, 2018; PSP Investments Asset Mix as of September 30, 2018.